 Why should a small to medium sized business use social media power?
-The main reason, it’s free marketing!
+The main reason, as is affirmed right here, is free marketing!
 Social Media marketing is important because it’s a businesses bridge to existing and potential customers.
 For instance, on Facebook a business can offer deals if you like their page.
 On Twitter, you can encourage followers to engage, by running contests.
 In addition, a business is showcasing their brand and promoting positive word of mouth.
 While you’re not face to face, you can still have a conversation with customers, allowing a Q&A session on your Facebook/Twitter page.
 This also adds a bit of personality to a business!
 Just be sure that whomever is in charge of the social networks, expresses the right feeling with the company’s brand.

 Figuring out which social media sites to utilize can be tricky, but it is important.
 Your social medium depends on your business and which direction you want to go.
 Here’s a breakdown of the top five social sites and how your business can benefit: